tgoodwin/bellman-ford/ReadMe.md

 #Bellman-Ford
 #####Timothy Goodwin,  December 2015

 ######A distributed, dynamic network routing algorithm implemented here in Python for truly scalable optimal-path computations.

-Instances of bfclient.py communicate with each other over UDP, each using a datagram socket bound to a user specified port.
+Instances of bfclient.py communicate with each other over UDP, each using a single datagram socket.

 >When constructing the network topology via command line input, ensure that the IP address input for any given node is the same as what would be retuned by `socket.gethostbyname(socket.gethostname())` on that node's machine.
 This function call can be system dependent.
 See point 4(a) below for details.